snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 								computed tomography (CT)"
 								codeSystem="2.16.840.1.113883.6.12" codeSystemName="CPT4"/>
 							<!--*****************************************************************************
-This is the first instance of Sex for Clinical Use.
+This is the first instance of Sex Parameters for Clinical Use.
 It is a subentry of the PET scan procedure for which  it is relevant.
 *****************************************************************************-->
 							<entryRelationship typeCode="COMP">